thoas/picfit/README.rst

         return m.hexdigest()

-The implemention has to sort and encode query string to generate a proper signature.
+The implementation has to sort and encode query string to generate a proper signature.

 The signature is passed to the application by appending the ``sig`` parameter to the query string; e.g.